zzhangjii/learning-library/ApplicationIntegration-labguide.md

     mapping individual fields in the *formArg* data object underlying *InitiateForm* to the corresponding fields in the *evaluateFormDataObject* that underlies your *EvaluateForm*.
 So,
-    *expand the data structure* in the target panel (right side) to expose all the data that your *EvaluateForm* needs from the *InitiateForm*:
+    expand the *RequestEvaluation* data structure in the target panel (right-side) to expose all the data that your *EvaluateForm* needs from the
+    *InitiateForm*:

         ![](./media/image60.png)